-This symbol will help alert you to such dangers as
+This symbol will help alert you to such dangers as personal injury, burns, fire and electrical shock.

 ACAUTION

 This symbol will help you avoid actions which could cause product damage (scratches, dents, etc.) and damage to your personal property.

 Our toll-free number, 1-800-44-ROPER (1-800-447-6737), is available 24 hours a day.